 She rubs her temple again.
-In all my reading about the wulin, I never considered what a strain it must be to possess the excessive internal energies that are naturally cultivated by extreme martial prowess.
+In all my reading about the wulin I never considered what a strain it must be to possess the excessive internal energies that are naturally cultivated by such extreme martial prowess.

 “You’ve got to stop making my head hurt,” she says.